 Copying in the Northing/Easting/Elevation in your local system will show a map with the corresponding global position of your point, as below.

-You must now enter the corresponding global (latitude/longitude/height) values of the chosen point, as below:
+You must also enter the corresponding global (latitude/longitude/height) values of the chosen point so that we can check the transformation result.

 Note: If your calibration uses a geoid, the global height coordinate will not be correct.
 Please discontinue and contact support.